Enumerative and Distributional Results for $d$-combining Tree-Child Networks: Introduction and Results

-We will finish the paper with some concluding remarks and comment on further interesting generalizations in Section~\ref{con}.
-Additionally, the paper contains two appendices: in Appendix~\ref{App-A}, we will list values of $\mathrm{TC}_{n,k}^{(d)}$ for small values of $n,k,d$.
+We finish the paper with some concluding remarks and comment on further interesting generalizations in Section~\ref{con}.
+Additionally, the paper contains three appendices: In Appendix~\ref{App-A}, we list values of $\mathrm{TC}_{n,k}^{(d)}$ for small values of $n,k,d$.
 These values are computed with the recurrence from Section~\ref{enc-words}.
-Alternatively, the computation can be done with the method of component graphs from \cite{CaZh} whose extensions to $d$-combining networks will be explained in Appendix~\ref{App-B}.
+Alternatively, the computation can be done with the method of component graphs from \cite{CaZh} whose extensions to $d$-combining networks is explained in Appendix~\ref{App-B}.
 However, the computation of values via this method is more involved.
-Nevertheless, the method is still useful since it will allow us to find the first-order asymptotics of $\mathrm{TC}_{n,k}^{(d)}$ as $n\rightarrow\infty$ and fixed $k$; see \cite{FuGiMa1,FuGiMa2,FuHuYu} for the corresponding results in the bicombining case.
+Nevertheless, the method is still useful since it allows us to find the first-order asymptotics of $\mathrm{TC}_{n,k}^{(d)}$ as $n\rightarrow\infty$ and fixed $k$; see \cite{FuGiMa1,FuGiMa2,FuHuYu} for the corresponding results in the bicombining case.
 Moreover, the method of component graphs also gives formulas for $\mathrm{TC}_{n,k}^{(d)}$ for (fixed) small values of $k$ and $d$; see \cite{CaZh} and \cite{FuGiMa2} for similar formulas for $d=2$.
-We will list some of these formulas also in Appendix~\ref{App-B}.
+We list some of these formulas in Appendix~\ref{App-B}.
 Finally, in Appendix~\ref{App-C}, we give the technical proofs of two asymptotic inequalities needed in the proof of Theorem~\ref{gen-tc-max-k}.